 Alternatively, remote desktop gateway – RDG – is a way to use RDP over HTTPS and implement the access control principles, allowing for more fine-grained controls over full access VPNs.

-The last thing that any business needs in this testing time is to fall victim to a ransomware attack due to vulnerable RDP services.
-Ensuring that remote working environments are secure and frequently reviewed should be at the forefront of any security approach in the coming months.
+The last thing that any business needs in this testing time are to fall victim to a ransomware attack due to vulnerable RDP services.
+Ensuring that working environments with remote access are secure and frequently reviewed should be at the forefront of any security approach in the coming months.

 The most important step in ensuring security on your network is to always use strong passwords and keep them secret.
 Use a password manager and ensure these are not stored in the cloud.